S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for Simultaneous Mapping and Tracking in Unbounded Urban Environments: Multi-object tracking (MOT) metrics

-HOTA~\cite{luiten2021hota} uses the same method as MOTA to calculate TP, FN, and FP.
-However, instead of calculating these metrics for a fixed similarity threshold, HOTA calculates them at each valid similarity threshold $\alpha$.
-For each $\alpha$, HOTA computes $\rm HOTA_{\alpha}$ using the corresponding TP, FN, and FP values.
-The final HOTA is obtained by integrating the $\rm HOTA_{\alpha}$ values across the range of $\alpha$ between 0 and 1.
+HOTA \cite{luiten2021hota} employs the same approach as MOTA to calculate TP, FN, and FP.
+However, instead of calculating these metrics using a fixed similarity threshold, HOTA calculates them at each valid similarity threshold $\alpha$.
+For each $\alpha$, HOTA computes $\text{HOTA}_{\alpha}$ using the corresponding TP, FN, and FP values.
+The final HOTA score is obtained by integrating the $\text{HOTA}_{\alpha}$ values across the range of $\alpha$ from 0 to 1.